perdian/perdian/README.md

 # Christian Seifert

-I'm Christian Seifert, a software engineering enthusiast working in IT for more than 20 years.
-Since July 2022 I'm Head of Backend Development at [Pixum](https://www.pixum.com).
+I'm Christian Seifert, a software engineering enthusiast developing software for more than 20 years.
+I'm currently working as Principal Consultant and Senior Software Architect at [esentri](https://www.esentri.com/).

 I regularly [speak at software development conferences](https://www.perdian.de/conference-talks/), mainly focussing on the human side of being a software engineer.
 From time to time I also [publish articles](https://www.perdian.de/publications/) about software engineering.